-I'm a 28-year-old web developer, game designer, and writer from Rhode Island, America.
+I'm a 29-year-old web developer, game designer, and writer from Rhode Island, America.

-I am currently and very permanently employed as a web developer for a stock portfolio management company.
+I am very permanently employed as a web developer for a stock portfolio management company.

 I am a father: my son's name is Abel and he is 6 years old.
 Here's a picture.